probmods/dippl/chapters/05-particlefilter.md

 ### Particle filter for vision

 See the [vision page](/chapters/vision.html).
-Note the "incremental heuristic factors" pattern that we saw in the previous lecture.
+Note the "incremental heuristic factors" pattern that we saw in the previous chapter.

 <!-- ## Extension: Residual resampling -->